curl/everything-curl/protocols/curl.md

 ## MQTT

 Message Queuing Telemetry Transport, MQTT, is a protocol commonly used in IoT systems for interchanging data mostly involving smaller devices.
-It is a so called "publish-subscribe" protocol.
+It is a so-called "publish-subscribe" protocol.

 ## POP3